Eugenio-Liso/MEGA-Accounts/README.md

 	bash mega-login-email.sh "foo@bar.com lol@asd.org" # With spaces
 ```

+Last step (MAYBE), is to login in MegaSync for every account MANUALLY.

+P.S: Note the `""`, if those does not work, try with `''`.

-Currently, the script prompts for a password, THAT WILL BE THE SAME FOR ALL THE EMAILS
+Currently, the `mega-login-email.sh` script prompts for a single password, THAT WILL BE THE SAME FOR ALL THE EMAILS.

+## TODO

+- See if this suffice or must trigger mega-sync application in some ways.

+## Fork

+This project is forked from: https://github.com/jabbalaci/TrashMail.net-disposable-email-address.
+Thanks Laszlo!

+# License

+GNU General Public License v3.0 available in file LICENSE.